 Tidal Beats is a community drumming organisation based in Blackpool.
 During 2017 we will be running a project (for which we are lucky enough to have received a grant from The Big Lottery Fund) which we are calling 'Beat The Blues'.
-We'll be running regular drum circle sessions, playing live at some public events, and we will be going to the Lake District for a residential weekend trip with group members in September 2017.
+We'll be running regular drum circle sessions, playing live at some public events, and taking group members to the Lake District for a residential weekend trip in September 2017.

 This project is based on our experiences of the beneficial aspects of group drumming; scientific research to support this can be found here.